Author: Dr Mark Ali MBBS BSc FRCS CTh, Medical Director

 Why should I take an antibody test?

-An antibody test can tell you if you have developed antibodies to covid-19.
+A Covid-19 antibody test can tell you if you have developed antibodies to covid-19.
 On an individual level, this is important and useful to know as most people who are infected with covid-19 will develop an antibody response that will provide some level of protection.
 Many people did not have access to swabs to diagnose covid-19 at the time of symptoms.
 This test may confirm what they have suspected.
 Alternatively, perhaps the person has had contact with someone but never developed symptoms.
 It is also likely many people have been asymptomatically infected.

 There are some cases where PCR antigen tests are negative but antibody tests are positive.
 Therefore antibody tests may also be used to diagnose infection now but they should only be used in conjunction with clinical information to rule in infection rather than rule out.